qianzezhang05/Q_Learn_as_PhD/README.md

 # Q_Learn_as_PhD
 This is a private repository used to store my learning materials and record my self-learning process.
 It was created on January 4, 2026.

-My advisors said, all of the following things can be seen as a tool.
+My advisors said, all of the following things can be seen as tools.

-Sp I treat thrm as a tool. learn it when I need it, use it after I learned it.
+So I treat thrm as tools. learn it when I need it, use it after I learned it.

 ## 1 Mathematics